jpegleg/serotinous-cone/README.md

 <b>serotiny</b> - (botany term) <i>following</i> or <i>later</i>

+The nodes "follow" each other in a granular fashion as per our orchestration.

 This repository contains IaC and templating for building K3S single node clusters on Alpine Linux.
-Additional nodes can be added, but the intent of this design is to keep each node separate, yet to have more than one in different geographic regions with DNS/GSLB failover between them.
-The nodes "follow" each other in a granular fashion as per our orchestration.
+Additional nodes can be added, but the intent of this design is to keep each node separate and self contained.
+Nodes can be standalone, or have a detached replica in another geographic region with DNS/GSLB failover between them, or of course larger multi-node clusters can be formed.
+But the point of this design pattern is not to need larger clusters, to reduce network latency, compute costs, and complexity, simplifying security and performance.

 Features of the serotinous-cone nodes: